Skip to main content

 What do I need to provide in terms of content and assets?
 How do I share content with Mangrove?
 Can I still make content changes after I share content files with Mangrove?

-Depending on your budget, you may include stock photography and copywriting within your scope of work with Mangrove.
+Depending on your budget, stock photography and copywriting may be included within your scope of work with Mangrove.
 If not, then you will need to provide imagery, copy, copyediting, and logos for your website project.
 We make it simple for you to share content with us by providing you with structured documents containing links to Google Drive folders where you can easily upload images, videos, and copy.

 You can make content changes after sharing content files.
 However, once we’ve mutually agreed that the content documents are final, we ask that you pause editing until we’ve migrated content into the backend of the website.
 After we’ve migrated content, you’ll be able to make content changes directly from the backend—we’ll teach you how and provide a manual for future use.